 Composite dental fillings are made of acrylic resin and powdered glass.
-These fillings are color matched to your teeth, which is part of what makes them so popular.
+These filings are color-matched to your teeth, which is part of what makes them so popular.
 These are now the “gold standard” of dental fillings.
-These are great fillings, and they are our GO TO for filling teeth.
+These are great fillings, and they are our GO-TO for filling teeth.
 We are seeing this filling material go into its second decade of service and holding up.
 These fillings really camouflage into the tooth and are hard to see.

 We could write an entire blog post just on composite fillings.
 There are many different materials to use in this category.
-Things like anterior, posterior, flowable, packable, hybrid and so on.
-You can count on Dr. Mark and Dr. Ellen McOmie to use the best materials on the market at all times.
+Things as an anterior, posterior, flowable, packable, hybrid, and so on.
+You can count on Dr. Mark McOmie to use the best materials on the market at all times.